 Implementing RSVP: PYRAMID's Fitness Class Reservation System

-While initially a tool to manage space capacity, RSVP introduced asynchronous reservation processes that reduced interaction costs.
+Initially a tool to manage building capacity, RSVP introduced asynchronous reservation processes that reduced interaction costs.

 Project dates: June-October 2020